anchpop/wise_mans_haskell/book.md

 What's happened here is `<*>` has applied every function in the List in the left-hand argument to every value in the List of the right-hand argument.
 We make these functions from `(++) <$> superlatives`, which turns all our superlatives into functions that prepend that superlative to another string.
 The result: A List of usernames that you're free to use next time you need to create an account for something.

-!newthought(Now, you) might be wondering what this all has to do with monoids?
-Remember at the beginning of the section I said that applicatives were monoidal functors.
-Well, first, notice this similarity:
+Here's what makes applicatives monoidal functors.
+Notice this similarity:

 ```haskell
 ($)   ::   (a -> b) ->   a ->   b